lauren-west/cs124/docs/design.md

 # Lab 6
 ##### Lucas Ewing and Lauren West
 In this lab, we ported our react task list application to an iOS native application using Cordova.
 We used Lab 5 as a starting point for this lab.
+Here is a video of us using the app: https://drive.google.com/file/d/1Kl1XhA9wiH0QoRjyuiH1RYxk3cMC3AQ0/view?usp=sharing

 ## Design Decisions
 Design decisions for Lab 6 included deciding to write a React Native App from scratch or use Cordova to facilitate this process (with a couple of built-in drawbacks).
 Consequences include that our Cordova app is slower, since hybrid apps are less optimal than native ones.
 However, the choice was clear in our particular situation; since finals-weeks gave us a strict time constraint, we decided to use Cordova to port our React app to iOS.